Killthebug/Bika-Lims-Wiki/GSoC-·-Enhanced-Android-App.md

 Bika LIMS has some lab forms running on Android for labs without enough desk space for bigger hardware.
 There is also demand for a standalone app to use in remote sampling locations, e.g. health care, which can then be synced with on-line servers when the app gets in range.

-It should capture sampling point / patient details, take photos and GPS coordinates, record field analyses
+It should capture sampling point / patient details, take photos and GPS coordinates, and record results for field analyses.

 With this in mind, the following are the modules to be implemented: